Skip to content

 S3 (Simple Storage Service)

 AWS's object storage.
-Vega uses S3 buckets to store source snapshots (code zips), scan artifacts (reports, debug bundles), and the built frontend files.
+Vega uses S3 buckets for source snapshots, scan artifacts, and the built frontend files.

 CloudWatch